reza-mirjahanian/awesome-blockchain/celestia/glossary/a.md

 ## Sovereign rollup
 A type of rollup that does not use a settlement layer to determine its canonical chain and validity rules.

+## State transition fraud proof
+A method for proving that a state transition is invalid.

+## Synchrony assumption
+An assumption that the network is synchronous such that when a message is sent it will be received within a certain amount of time.